 Visitors to Venice have the opportunity to view the Bridge of Sighs from the outside without paying an entrance fee.
 As already mentioned, either from the Ponte della Paglia (to the right of the Doge’s Palace), i.e. from St Mark’s Basin, or from the Ponte della Canonica.
 If you want to cross the bridge on foot and catch a glimpse of the outside through the barred windows, you have to visit the Doge’s Palace.

 A visit to La Serenissima is not complete without a tour of the Bridge of Sighs.
-Visitors to the Doge’s Palace admire the imposing complex of buildings with courtyards and corridors, secret rooms and council chambers, and with the quite legendary secret itineraries Itinerari Segreti.
-You will see the rich furnishings of the building with paintings, bare marble floors and gilded wooden panels – an impressive splendour that clearly shows the wealth and great power of the Venetian Doges.
-You should allow a little over an hour, with or without a guided tour, for the stay in the Palazzo Ducale with crossing over the Baroque Bridge of Sighs into the Prigioni Nuove and back.
+Visitors to the Doge’s Palace admire the imposing complex of buildings with courtyards and corridors, secret rooms and council chambers, and the quite legendary secret itineraries Itinerari Segreti.
+You will see the rich furnishings of the building with paintings, bare marble floors, and gilded wooden panels – an impressive splendor that clearly shows the wealth and great power of the Venetian Doges.
+You should allow a little over an hour, with or without a guided tour, for the stay in the Palazzo Ducale by crossing over the Baroque Bridge of Sighs into the Prigioni Nuove and back.

 Opening hours of the bridge over the Rio di Palazzo